girishsukukumar/FreeRTOSexamples/TaskManagement/priority/readme.md

 ```
 The scheduler will always ensure that the highest priority task that is able to run is the task selected to enter the Running state.

+## Experiementing with Task priorities

-Let us execute the following example in this folder and see the output
+In the previous example we will change the task priotiries and see the difference in outputs